This post may contain affiliate links. Read our disclosure policy here.

 How to Bake Chili Lime Salmon for Tacos

-Making chili lime salmon tacos in the oven is easy!
-The best part is that in the time they’re cooking, you can make the pico de gallo super fresh and fast!
-Essentially, here is how to bake these tacos:
+Making these tacos in the oven is so easy!
+The best part is that during the 13 to 15 minutes the salmon is cooking in the oven at 350F, you can make the pico de gallo super fresh and fast.
+Then, chop the salmon roughly, assemble the tacos, and enjoy!

 How Spicy Are These Salmon Tacos?